martinmcconnell/fyp-doc/notes.md

 "The European Universities Association (EUA) found that overall expenditure by 26 European countries was €597 million (£515 million) in 2017.
 But 75% of that – some €451 million – was spent on subscriptions to journals published by the ‘big five’: Elsevier, Springer Nature, Wiley, Taylor & Francis and the American Chemical Society (ACS)" **(Mehta, 2019)**.

-From this It is clear that there is a necessity for Academic Journal Publishing Reform.
+With all this in mind it is clear that there is a necessity for Academic Journal Publishing Reform.
+For better access, trust and incentive to contribute to the archive of journals for everyone's benefit.

 ## Goals and Requirements

 ### Goals
-To build a successful prototype and articulate the justification for this project to a universal understanding as to why this needs to exist.
+The goal of this project is to contribute to Academic Journal Publishing Reform taking advantage of the internet in the distribution of Academic Journals and decentralised applications to support the reviewing process and in the increase in trust via the "Smart Contract" mechanism in the Ethereum Virtual Machine running on the Ethereum Blockchain.

 ### Requirements